-A review need not be super long, in fact it can be super short.
-Personally, I like to write short reviews, often less than twenty words, overlaying a photo of the book.
+A review need not be super long, it can in fact be super short.
+Personally, I like to write short reviews, often less than three sentences.

-A short, concise review can be just as effective as a one that’s several paragraphs long, and is much easier to read.
+A short, concise review can be just as effective as a one that’s several paragraphs long, and it’s much easier to read.